Los Tarcos Rugby Club

-Los Tarcos Rugby Club, is a rugby union team from San Miguel de Tucumán, Argentina.
+Los Tarcos Rugby Club, is an Argentine rugby union club based in the city of San Miguel de Tucumán.

-The rugby union team is member of the Unión de Rugby de Tucumán and one of the most successful teams in the province, having won the provincial title 12 times and having reached the final of the Nacional de Clubes once.
+The rugby union team is member of the Unión de Rugby de Tucumán and one of the most successful teams in the province, having won the provincial title 14 times and having reached the final of the Nacional de Clubes once.
 Many Tarcos players went on to represent Argentina at international level, including Luis Molina, Marcelo Ricci, Pablo and Fernando Buabse, Sergio Bunader and Leonardo Gravano.